cosmos/ethermint-archive/README.md

 [![Build Status](https://travis-ci.org/tendermint/ethermint.svg?branch=master)](https://travis-ci.org/tendermint/ethermint)

 ### Overview
-Ethereum as a TMSP application.
+Ethereum as a [ABCI](https://github.com/tendermint/abci) application.

 This means running an Ethereum EVM-based network that uses Tendermint consesnsus instead of proof-of-work.
 The way it's built makes it easy to use existing Ethereum tools (geth attach, web3) to interact with the node.